Skip to main content

 Resources available for study abroad

 Financial Aid is available for students who participate in a Central Michigan University-approved study abroad program.
-However, you must be formally accepted into a study abroad program through the Office of International Education/Study Abroad before aid eligibility can be determined.
+However, you must be formally accepted into a study abroad program through the Office of Study Abroad before aid eligibility can be determined.
 The Study Abroad advisor will provide you with a budget sheet detailing the costs of your program.
-This budget sheet, in combination with the Free Application for Federal Student Aid (FAFSA), will be used to calculate how much money you will be awarded for the program you plan to study.
-We recommend all students planning to study abroad meet with a financial aid advisor to discuss your financial aid eligibility.
+This budget sheet, in combination with the Free Application for Federal Student Aid (FAFSA), will be used to calculate how much money you could be awarded for the program you plan to study.

 Types of financial aid